Ralim/IronOS/README.md

 ## Licence

-The code in this repository that is based on the STM tools is under a BSD like licence.
+The code in this repository that is based on the STM tools is under a BSD-like licence.
 The code created by the community is GNU GPLv3.
 Unless noted elsewhere.
 The FreeRToS is under its own licence.

 ## Commercial Use

 This software is provided as-is, so I cannot provide any commercial support for the firmware.
-However you are more than welcome to distribute links to the firmware, or provide irons with this software on them.
+However, you are more than welcome to distribute links to the firmware, or provide irons with this software on them.
-Please do not re-host the files, but rather link to this page, so that there are not old versions of the firmware scattered around.
-If this firmware does make you money, it would be nice to recieve a donation, however there is no enforcement.
+Please do not re-host the files, but rather link to this page, so that there are no old versions of the firmware scattered around.
+If this firmware does make you money, it would be nice to receive a donation, however, there is no enforcement.